> Home >

 Kennecott contacted the EPA to inform them they no longer will require a federal Underground Injection Control Permit.
 Kennecott's Jon Cherry then sent a letter to MDNRE's Forest Management Division Chief Lynne Boyd certifying they'd attained all required permits, and therefore "is now in a position to move ahead with Lease implementation."
 Amazingly, the same day, Chief Boyd ackknowledged by return letter that requirements had been met, and that Kennecott may now use the premises, meaning they take possession of Eagle Rock and start building their mine.

-Please take action - contact the EPA, let them know that you want them to carefully scrutinize the redesigned water discharge system, to assure that Kennecott indeed does not require the Underground Injection Control permit., and cause acid rock drainage that harms aquatic habitat and species that live there.
-And uranium mining has harmed many people in our western states, afflicting some with cancer and other life-threatening problems.
+Please take action - contact the EPA, let them know that you want them to carefully scrutinize the redesigned water discharge system, to assure that Kennecott indeed does not require the Underground Injection Control permit.

 The Sierra Club has taken several approaches simultaneously.
 We had learned that Kennecott Eagle Minerals was prospecting in northern Marquette County, that they were considering a nickel and copper mine (and silver, gold, palladium, among others), and that the ores were embedded in suflide rocks.